Blog

 • Prevent Theft & Loss:

 When every tool is tagged and tracked, losses from theft or misplacement decrease.
 Without tracking, companies risk losing millions annually to missing equipment and theft.
 Tagging deters misuse since monitored assets resemble security cameras discouraging shoplifters.
 Moreover, tagged assets provide alerts and traceable data, reducing losses and enabling quick recovery.
+This is especially important for asset tagging in construction, where tools frequently move between job sites, crews, and subcontractors.

 • Improve Efficiency & Productivity: